aleen42/PersonalWiki/Programming/JavaScript/Framework/react/working_with_the_browser/working_with_the_browser.md

 #### Updating

 - `componentWillReceiveProps(object nextProps)` is invoked when a mounted component receives new props.
 (This method should be used to compare `this.props` and `nextProps` to perform state transitions using `this.setState()`)
-- `shouldComponentUpdate(object nextProps, object nextState): boolean` is invoked when a component decides whether any changes warrant an update to the DOM.
+- `shouldComponentUpdate(object nextProps, object nextState): boolean` is invoked when a component decides whether any changes render an update to the DOM.